Free-Geek/JavaScript/README.md

 }
 ```

+#### TODO

+* Create a variable and assign a number to it
+* Create a second variable and assign a different number to it
+* Create a third variable and assign the sum of the first two numbers to it
+* `console.log` the third variable

 ### Functions

 Lastly, we just need to wrap the code in a __*function*__ so it can be reused.
 A function is just a block of reusable code that takes __*parameters*__ as inputs (just a fancy name for variables really) and __*returns*__ a value.
 You can give a function a name so it's easy to __*call*__ - or invoke - later in your code by writing the function name followed by parenthesis containing the parameters (if there are any).
 That's a lot of information, so lets take a look at a super simple function: